-In connection with the Quarterly Report on Form 10-Q of Anebulo Pharmaceuticals, Inc. (the "Company") for the period ended September 30, 2024, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned officers of the Company hereby certify, pursuant to 18 U.S.C.
+In connection with the Quarterly Report on Form 10-Q of Anebulo Pharmaceuticals, Inc. (the "Company") for the period ended March 31, 2025, as filed with the Securities and Exchange Commission (the "Commission") on the date hereof (the "Report"), the undersigned officers of the Company hereby certify, pursuant to 18 U.S.C.
 Section 1350, that to their knowledge:

-(1) The Quarterly Report on Form 10-Q for the period ended September 30, 2024 (the "Report") of the Company fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and